SDOA-Net: An Efficient Deep Learning-Based DOA Estimation Network for Imperfect Array

 and $|B_{n,n'}|$ is determined by a uniform distribution $|B_{n,n'}|\in[0,\sigma^{|n-n'|}_{\text{mc}}]$ with $n\neq n'$.
-The phase $\psi_{n,n'}$ follows a uniform distribution $\psi_{n,n'}\in[0,2\pi)$.
+The phase $\psi_{n,n'}$ follows a uniform distribution $\psi_{n,n'}\in[0,2\rm{\pi})$.
 The parameter $\sigma_{\text{mc}}$ is specified in the simulation; \item \textbf{Nonlinear effect step:} The nonlinear effect is described by a nonlinear function

-where $\sigma_{\text{nonlinear}}$ is specified in the simulation to control the nonlinear effect; \item \textbf{All the imperfect effect step:} We consider all the imperfect effect to train the network. \end{enumerate} After training the SDOAnet in sequence according to the above steps, we start over from the first step to train the network again until the maximum number of the training procedures.
+where $\sigma_{\text{nonlinear}}$ is specified in the simulation to control the nonlinear effect.
+The $\text{tanh}(\cdot)$ function is used as a nonlinear function.
+Usually, we can also use other types of the activation function, such as ReLU, leaky ReLU, sigmoid, etc., and the choice of activation function will not have a big impact on the performance of the DOA estimation; \item \textbf{All the imperfect effect step:} We consider all the imperfect effects to train the network. \end{enumerate} The network is trained to the next step after all the data is used in the current step.
+For example, when we use all the data in the inconsistent phases step, we go to the next step of the mutual coupling effect.
+After training SDOA-Net in sequence according to the above steps, we start over from the first step to train the network again until the maximum number of training procedures.